IF I KNEW YOU WERE COMING, I'D HAVE BAKED A CAKE

 A Traveling Storytelling Installation and Pop-Up Shop Presented by Put A Egg On It

-If I Knew You Were Coming, I’d Have Baked A Cake grew out of our fascination with sharing food and stories, receiving unexpected visitors, and using forms of money-less exchange.
-Starting in Tokyo and finishing in New York, Put A Egg On It is taking the project around the world to create portraits of people through their stories and look at the common threads and the unique moments between people via the food they make and share.
-Guests are asked to trade a story of a particularly memorable meal in exchange for a meal, prepared while they talk.
-The pop-up shop includes items collected from each previous city the installation has visited.
+If I Knew You Were Coming, I’d Have Baked A Cake grew out of our fascination with sharing food and stories and welcoming unexpected visitors.
+Beginning in Tokyo and continuing around the world, Put A Egg On It has been creating portraits of people through the stories they tell and the meals they share.
+Each encounter reveals both the common threads and the singular moments that connect us through food.
+Guests are invited to trade a story about a particularly memorable meal in exchange for a meal prepared while they talk.
+The pop-up shop includes items collected from each city the installation has visited.

-If I Knew You Were Coming, I’d Have Baked A Cake debuted at the ROCKET gallery in Tokyo in July 2013.
-An additional satellite of the pop-up was installed at Tsutaya Daikanyama T-Site.
-The second installment took place at Press Street in New Orleans, November 2014 during the Prospect New Orleans Art Biennial.
+If I Knew You Were Coming, I’d Have Baked A Cake debuted at ROCKET gallery in Tokyo in July 2013, with a satellite installation at Tsutaya Daikanyama T-Site.
+The second installment took place at Press Street in New Orleans during the Prospect New Orleans Art Biennial in November 2014.
+Our third Cake was hosted by the Ace Hotel in London in 2016, followed by a fourth at the Cape Town Street Food Festival in 2017.

 Download the media kit here.